 best backpack for long hauls

 For long-haul trips, you’re going to need a pack with lots of space and lots of options.
-The Gregory Deva 70 and Baltoro 75 offer complete, versatile solutions for extended travel.
-Depending on your needs, they also come in various sizes, including the Deva 60, Baltoro 65, and Baltoro 85.
+The Gregory Deva 60 for women and Baltoro 65 for men offer complete, versatile solutions for extended travel.

-Quick-dry straps and harness keep you cool and comfortable.
-A 3D mesh back panel offers added ventilation, while a built-in rain cover keeps your gear dry when it, you know, rains.
-The internal hydration pack doubles as a removable day-pack when all you need are the essentials.
-Plenty of pockets and attachment points give you the freedom to customise your carry.
+The quick-dry straps and harness keep you cool and comfortable.
+A 3D mesh back panel offers added ventilation, while a built-in rain cover keeps your gear dry.
+The internal hydration sleeve doubles as a removable day-pack when all you need are the essentials.
+Plenty of pockets and attachment points give you the freedom to customize your carry.

 - Sturdy build